-“No, your majesty, we cleaned up,” he came over and offered me a mug.
-I could smell the chocolatey goodness rising with the steam and looked at the cream piled on top.
-I sniffed and caught the smell of something else.
-I looked at the boy quizzically but he just shook his head and grinned at me so blowing it for a few minutes I took a sip and instantly the sweetness erupted on my tongue as I realised the second ingredient was mint and it worked so well.
+“No, your majesty, we cleaned up,” he came over offering me a mug.
+I could smell the chocolatey goodness with the cream piled on top.
+I sniffed catching the smell of something else.
+I looked at the boy quizzically, but he just shook his head grinning at me so blowing it for a few minutes I took a sip and instantly the sweetness erupted on my tongue as I realised the second ingredient was mint learning it worked so well.

-“This is like a piece of heaven,” I murmured and heard that echoed around the room.
+“This is like a piece of heaven,” I murmured hearing that echoed around the room.

 “Will Santa be able to find us?”
 I heard Ali, the seven-year-old friends of the twins ask innocently.
 She was sat with the twins, Kelly and Tommy, and George Knight sorting through the baubles and the tinsel not to mention other little decorations.

 “Sure sweetie, Santa can usually find everyone,” Sarah reassured the girl, helping them choose the right colours.
 I watched them for a bit longer when I felt a tap on my shoulder.
-Turning around I found Mac, also with a gingerbread man and mug in hand, watching me carefully.
+Turning around, I found Mac, also with a gingerbread man and mug in hand, observing me.

-“I’ve got a tearful boy in his bedroom refusing to come out,” I looked around and noticed Tobi was no longer around.
+“I’ve got a tearful boy in his bedroom refusing to come out,” I looked around noticing Tobi was no longer around.

 “Sometimes I forget he’s only twelve,” I sighed.

 “I think we all do, to be honest, sometimes I’m sure he’s more machine than human,” she agreed.
-I squeezed her shoulder and made my way into their apartment and to his bedroom.
-The door was firmly closed so I knocked.
+I squeezed her shoulder, making my way into their apartment to his bedroom.
+The door was firmly closed, so I knocked.